 Severe dental phobia is a real problem that affects millions of people across the world every year.
-Most dental phobic people are afraid of the pain they associate with going to the dentist.
+Most dental-phobic people are afraid of the pain they associate with going to the dentist.

 Thankfully, pain-free dentistry is finally becoming a reality thanks to the following modern breakthroughs.
 Read on to help calm your dental phobia and get the nerves to, once again, get your teeth checked.